Long-term immigration to Austria for third-country nationals

 your future employer submits your application to the responsible branch of the Immigration and Residence Authority in Austria.
 Alternatively, you submit your application with the Austrian Embassy/Consulate in your country of residence.

-If you are planning to immigrate with family members, your family members submit their application in person, either with the Austrian Embassy/Consulate in their country of residence or directly in Austria.
+If you are planning to immigrate with family members, your future employer can also submit their application at the same time as yours to the responsible branch of the Immigration and Residence Authority in Austria.
+Alternatively, they can submit their application with the Austrian Embassy/Consulate in your country of residence.

 Whether or not the Austrian Embassy/Consulate in your country of residence is involved in the application processing depends on your (and your family’s) nationality and country of residence.